 Jam and cream scones, various soups, onion bhaji’s, biscuits, cupcakes and samosas have all been made by learners in food technology activities.

-Flower baskets, trugs and planters are made by the design technology learners and planting flowers and shrubs is part of the horticulture sessions.
+Flower baskets, trugs and planters are made by the design technology learners and planting flowers and shrubs are part of the horticulture sessions.

-Learners are encouraged to view these sessions as a ‘work’ place and learn and follow skills that may be required in a true work based setting skills such as:
+Learners are encouraged to view these sessions as a ‘work’ place and learn and follow skills that may be required in true work-based setting skills such as: